GLS 4.0 Program

 Interactive Workshop • A 45 or 90-minute session during which presenters engage the audience directly; they are highly participatory and include discussion and/or debriefing following the activity.

 Symposium • A group of two 30-minute presentations or three 20-minute presentations that are thematically related.
-Each symposium concludes with a (30-minute) period of Q&A from the audience, but we especially welcome presentations that maintain a high level of engagement and interaction among participants throughout.
+Each symposium concludes with a (30-minute) period of Q&A; from the audience, but we especially welcome presentations that maintain a high level of engagement and interaction among participants throughout.

-Individual Presentation • A group of two 30-minute presentations or three 20-minute presentations.
+Talk • A group of two 30-minute presentations or three 20-minute presentations.
 Unlike symposia, however, each session is assigned a Respondent who will comment on the presentations and brainstorm issues they collectively raise.

 Conversation • A 90-minute moderated conversation between two or more participants on a key issue related to conference themes.
 While such sessions occasionally include slides, their function is primarily to structure the conversation or illustrate specific points rather than providing the backbone of the talk per se.
 Audience participation plays a core role in such sessions; with the help of the moderator, speakers are asked to elaborate on topics that emerge from the interaction rather than only those defined in advance.